BlueBlazin/thislang/README.md

 8. console: `log`, `error`
 9. Object: `getPrototypeOf`, `is`, `create`, `assign`, `keys`
 10. Array: `from`
-11. print: a debug method that logs the `JSObject` instead of its string representation.
+11. `print`: a debug method that logs the `JSObject` instead of its string representation.

 NOTE: the implementations are roughly similar to their JS equivalents.